rockdaboot/wget2/docs/wget2.md

   file.

   Note that you don't need to specify this option if you just want the current invocation of Wget2 to retry downloading a file should the connection be lost midway through.
-This is the default behavior.  -c only affects resumption of downloads started prior to this invocation of Wget2, and whose local files are still sitting around.
+This is the default behavior.  `-c` only affects resumption of downloads started prior to this invocation of Wget2, and whose local files are still sitting around.

-  Without -c, the previous example would just download the remote file to `tarball.gz.1`, leaving the truncated `tarball.gz` file alone.
+  Without `-c`, the previous example would just download the remote file to `tarball.gz.1`, leaving the truncated `tarball.gz` file alone.

-  If you use -c on a non-empty file, and it turns out that the server does not support continued downloading, Wget2 will refuse to start the download from scratch, which would effectively ruin existing contents.
+  If you use `-c` on a non-empty file, and it turns out that the server does not support continued downloading, Wget2 will refuse to start the download from scratch, which would effectively ruin existing contents.
 If you really want the download to start from scratch, remove the file.

-  If you use -c on a file which is of equal size as the one on the server, Wget2 will refuse to download the file and print an explanatory message.
+  If you use `-c` on a file which is of equal size as the one on the server, Wget2 will refuse to download the file and print an explanatory message.
 The same happens when the file is smaller on the server than locally (presumably because it was changed on the server since your last download attempt).
 Because "continuing" is not meaningful, no download occurs.

-  On the other side of the coin, while using -c, any file that's bigger on the server than locally will be considered an incomplete download and only "(length(remote) - length(local))" bytes will be downloaded and tacked onto the end of the local file.
+  On the other side of the coin, while using `-c`, any file that's bigger on the server than locally will be considered an incomplete download and only "(length(remote) - length(local))" bytes will be downloaded and tacked onto the end of the local file.
 This behavior can be desirable in certain cases.
 For instance, you can use `wget2 -c` to download just the new portion that's been appended to a data collection or log file.

   However, if the file is bigger on the server because it's been changed, as opposed to just appended to, you'll end up with a garbled file.
 Wget2 has no way of verifying that the local file is really a valid prefix of the remote file.
-You need to be especially careful of this when using -c in conjunction with -r, since every file will be considered as an "incomplete download" candidate.
+You need to be especially careful of this when using `-c` in conjunction with `-r`, since every file will be considered as an "incomplete download" candidate.

-  Another instance where you'll get a garbled file if you try to use -c is if you have a lame HTTP proxy that inserts a "transfer interrupted" string into the local file.
+  Another instance where you'll get a garbled file if you try to use `-c` is if you have a lame HTTP proxy that inserts a "transfer interrupted" string into the local file.
 In the future a "rollback" option may be added to deal with this case.